Castlery | Mar 9, 2022

 If you’ve got green fingers – or plastic plants – adding a bit of greenery to your side table can work wonders.
 Real plants will help to purify the air in your space and make your living room or bedroom feel warm and homely, while artificial blooms will bring a bit of colour to your home even on the darkest winter days.

 Last, but not least, you can decorate your side tables quickly and easily with a few books.
 If you have a nice big ‘coffee table book’ – like a book of photos, a wedding album or design magazine – place it prominently on your side table to encourage visitors to browse.
 Alternatively, stack some novels on your side table and give guests a choice of books to read.

 If there’s one rule to decorating a side table, it’s probably ‘don’t overcrowd it’.
 While adding plants, books, photos, and table lamps to side tables is a great way to enhance the piece of furniture and add personality to your living room, it’s important not to go over the top.
 Too many objects could make your side table look busy and your living room seem a little cluttered.

 Make sure there’s enough tabletop space for a drink and other items that need to be within reach of your bed or sofa.
 This is especially important if you like to graze on snacks and drinks while you watch TV – popcorn anyone? - or take a glass of water to bed with you.

-If you don’t have room for a lamp, plant, book and photo frame, prioritize your favorite objects and go from there.
-To help you work out exactly how much space needs to be left free, put a coaster on your side table before you start to accessorize it.
+If you don’t have room for a lamp, plant, book and photo frame, prioritise your favourite objects and go from there.
+To help you work out exactly how much space needs to be left free, put a coaster on your side table before you start to accessorise it.
 This will ensure there’s enough room for your well-earned cup of tea when the job is done.